Most people quit their goals soon after they set them. Here’s how to stick to yours.

 Despite all the preventive measures, accidents will still happen.
 So, we come up with reactive safety features to minimize the consequences.
 These include Airbags, seatbelts, safety glass windshields, etc. They are there to lower the chances of getting killed or seriously injured.

 Now we’ll take it one step further.
 Accidents happen, and sometimes the safety features on the road and in the car won’t be enough to avoid injuries.
-To deal with those situations we create emergency response systems -ambulances, police, and hospitals-.
-It’s also why we should have medical insurance.
+To deal with those situations, we create emergency response systems—ambulances, police, and hospitals.

-Here is an example for someone who wants to go for a run every weekday in the morning.
+Here is an example for someone wanting to go for a run every weekday in the morning.

-Recovery: If you were too tired and you skipped your run, schedule extra time for the next day or an extra day over the weekend to make up for the practice you missed.
+Recovery: If you were too tired and you skipped your run, schedule extra time for the next day or an extra day over the weekend to make up for the day you missed.

-Here’s an example for someone wanting to eat healthier.
+Here’s an example for someone wanting to eat healthy.

-Recovery: If you couldn’t help yourself and ate a lot of junk food add an extra gym day to your week or don’t do a cheat day that week.
+Recovery: If you couldn’t help yourself and ate a lot of fast-food, add an extra gym day to your week or don’t do a cheat day that week.